 Things You'll Need

 Stand the leg up vertically on the cutting board and slice downward along the bone to remove the leg meat.
-Transfer the slices to the platter.
+Pull out the fine bones and tough ligaments that connect to the bottom of each muscle, then ransfer the slices to youe platter.
 Alternatively, you can serve the drumsticks intact.

 Pull the wing away from the body to expose the joint.
 Remove the wing by cutting through the joint that connects the wing assembly to the breast.
 Remove the other wing in the same manner, and place both wings on the second cutting board.
 Cut through the joint connecting the "drumette" to the flat of the wing, and transfer both halves to the serving platter.
 You can remove the wingtips if you like.

 Remove the breasts by slicing down along each side of the center breastbone until you hit the rib cage.
 Use your hands to peel the breasts away from the rib cage, and then run your knife along the bone to remove the breasts from the carcass.
 Transfer each breast in turn to the second cutting board.
 Slice the breasts crosswise, so you're cutting against the grain.
 Arrange the slices on the platter with the other pieces.

 Before you start carving, let your turkey rest for at least 20 minutes.
 The rest period helps keep the turkey juicy and allows it to cool slightly for easier handling.

 Kitchen counters are a better height for carving than your dining table, so it's easier to set up your cutting boards on your counter than carving at the dinner table.
 You'll have better leverage, and probably a bit more elbow room as well.